jicheu/matrix-archive/README.md

 Archive Matrix room messages.

-Creates a YAML log of all room messages, including media.
+Creates a CSV log of all room messages, including media.

 # Installation